-- Acadian conducted a total of 87 engagements. - 82% of those were associated with Climate Action (71 engagements) and 10% were associated with corporate culture and corporate behavior, 8% were associated with controversies (7 engagements) - Please note that multiple discussions for a given company and given ESG concern are counted as one engagement. - Most climate action theme were closely associated with the sub theme of disclosure of carbon emissions.
-Other engagements within this theme focused on physical climate risk and just transition.
-The majority of corporate culture engagements were focused on the sub theme of Labor Standards and Modern Slavery while other engagements focusing on Diversity.
+- Acadian conducted a total of 118 engagements. - 69% of those were associated with Climate Action and 25% were associated with corporate culture and corporate behavior, 6% were associated with controversies - Please note that multiple discussions for a given company and given ESG concern are counted as one engagement. - Most climate action theme were closely associated with the sub theme of disclosure of carbon emissions.
+Other engagements within this theme focused on climate strategy. - The majority of corporate culture engagements were focused on the sub theme of Labor Standards while other engagements focusing on Diversity

-2023 Engagements by Theme
+2024 Engagements by Theme